mikelevins/taps/README.md

 ## Taps Reference

+This section describes the functions that make up the Taps library.
+The generic function `tap` is the heart of the library, but several utility functions are also provided for mapping over series, collecting values from them, and so on.

+In most cases a function that operates on series also works if its arguments are Common Lisp sequences.
+For example, you can use `take` to collect values from a series, but it works just as well to collect values from lists, strings, or vectors.

+### Variables

 **+line-break-characters+** *Special variable*<br/>
 The default set of characters used to break lines of text.

 **+whitespace-characters+** *Special variable*<br/>
 The default set of characters treated as whitespace.

+### Functions

+**any** *Generic function*<br/>

+    any (series) => value

+Returns an arbitrary element of `series`.

+**Warning:** `any` works only on sequences and finite series.
+If applied to an infinite series it will never return.

+**contains?** *Generic function*<br/>

+    contains? (series value &key (test 'eql))=> Boolean

+Returns true if `value` is a member of the series. `test` is used to compare `value` to elements of the series.

+**Warning:** `contains?` works only on sequences and finite series.
+If applied to an infinite series it will never return.

 **drop** *Generic function*<br/>